sohjnthn/For-own-learning/README.md

 1. For Python, if only a single JavaScript class is run on its own (via Current File), the screenshot images are only displayed if the html reports are opened via File Explorer, with a web browser.

-2. For Python, if we refer to the Google Search - AI Overview, to try to run one single page JavaScript class (any other import and non-import statements for the other two page JavaScript files need to be commented out) in a single async function via the main JavaScript file, the screenshot images are displayed if the html reports are opened via File Explorer, with a web browser.
+2. For Python, if we refer to the Google Search - AI Overview, to try to run one single page JavaScript class (any other import and non-import statements for the other two page JavaScript files need to be commented out) in a single async function via the main JavaScript file, the screenshot images are displayed if the html report is opened via File Explorer, with a web browser.

-3. For Python, if we refer to the Google Search - AI Overview, to try to run separate page JavaScript classes in a single async function via the main JavaScript file, the screenshot images are *not* displayed if the html reports are opened via File Explorer, with a web browser; and the page JavaScript classes are not run in the correct order (does not start from the first page JavaScript file).
+3. For Python, if we refer to the Google Search - AI Overview, to try to run the three separate page JavaScript classes in a single async function via the main JavaScript file, the three Google Chrome web browser windows (each with one single web browser tab) are run at the same time, *only* the screenshot images are displayed if the html report is opened via File Explorer, with a web browser, for the first Page JavaScript file.
+The second and third page JavaScript classes' html reports do not display the screenshot images.

 =